-Only if an assessment of the existing biological interest of the site, particularly related to protected species, is sent with the application.
+It is available for Higher Tier if you send an assessment of the existing biological interest of the site (particularly related to protected species) with your application.

 Where this item cannot be used

 For routine agricultural maintenance or to drain land prone to waterlogging.